azizj1/google-calendar-analytics/README.md

 ### Custom Domain Teardown
 Before you can tear down your certificate and main AWS Route53 Zone, you must
-1. Tear down both dev and prod.
+1. Tear down both dev and prod environments.
-2. Wait about 30mins for certificate to declared *not in use*.
+2. Wait about 30mins for certificate to be declared *not in use*.

 When ready, run
 ```